For finance teams navigating multi-chain DeFi complexity

 8. Build Transparent Disclosures

-- Summarize market, liquidity, regulatory, and smart contract risks.
+- Summarize risks: market, liquidity, regulatory, and smart contract exposures.

-- Provide returns, volatility, and income by strategy.
+- Report returns, volatility, and realized income by strategy.

 Why Use TRES Finance